 4 Egyptian Special Tokens

 - Imperial Settlers fan - Imperial Settlers fan - Imperial Settlers: Why Can't We Be Friends fan - Imperial Settlers: Atlanteans fan - Imperial Settlers fan - Location - Imperial Settlers fan - Sword - Imperial Settlers fan - Worker

-A quick reference sheet that you can use to remind experienced players, or help new players with the action phase.
+A double sided quick reference sheet that you can use to remind experienced players or help new players with the action phase.
 There are a few other general reminders that will help players with their possible actions each turn as well as faction specific tips for the Japanese and newly added Atlanteans

 I created these excel charts when I was trying to play my first solo campaign.
 They print out on 4 pages (or 2 pages back to back.)

 I found the rules were great, but I kept having to refer back and forth between pages for different items.
 I love the Solo Cards, but this was a cheaper option for me and could be laminated and written on.